 As you shop for sound mixers, you'll notice there are a few who want to send out a sound package to your shoot run by "one of our guys."
 Translation: They're already booked on your days, but they want your rental $ for their other sound package(s).
 They send you a sound "friend" with less experience, or a post guy, or a trainee, none of whom own gear, to gain experience on your shoot.
 Or how about this: They'll book themselves with you now and switch out to some "he's a great guy" as your shoot date approaches, because they booked a better gig for themselves.

-With Pete, you get the actual guy you hired with gear that I own, with thousands of days' experience shooting all kinds of television.
+With Pete, you get the actual person you hired with gear that I own, with thousands of days' experience shooting all kinds of television.
 Just so you know.

 by Pete Verrando